steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 <!--  -->

-In this post, we will learn how to use Rust [Tonic] gRPC crate.
-We will learn how to implement CRUD with [Postgresql database][Rust Postgresql].
+In this post, we will learn how to use Rust [Tonic] gRPC crate and implement CRUD with [Postgresql database][Rust Postgresql].

 The purpose of it is to help you to have the working Rust Tonic code and start your own project immediately with it.